The0Code/APD/README.md

-A cool discord bot that sends the NASA Astronomy Picture of the Day just add your bot API key👌
+A cool discord bot that sends the NASA Astronomy Picture of the Day.\n just add your bot API key👌